xarray-contrib/pint-xarray/HOW_TO_RELEASE.rst

 3. open and merge a pull request with these changes and the filled in release date

-4. run the test suite
+4. make sure the CI on master pass

-5. check that the documentation is building
+5. check that the documentation build on readthedocs completed successfully

 6. Commit the release: